 Theoretically, there are many factors that influence the high and low income of Robusta coffee farmers in Temanggung Regency.
 These factors have a direct or indirect effect on farmers' income.
 Some of the factors include the farm area, the age of the plant, the amount of production, fixed production costs, variable production costs, and the shape of the robusta coffee product that is marketed.
 Based on Table 3, the factors of farm area, age of coffee plants, production of coffee logs, fixed production costs, variable production costs, and the form of coffee being marketed simultaneously has a very significant effect on the income of coffee farmers in Temanggung Regency (F sign <0.05).
-At the same time, the coefficient of determination (adjusted R2) is 0.531, which means that the variation in independent factors ( $X_4$ - to $X_6$ ) of 53.10% can explain the variations that occur in the dependent variable, namely the income of robusta coffee farmers, while 40.90% explained by other factors that were not included in the regression equation model.
+At the same time, the coefficient of determination (adjusted R2) is 0.531, which means that the variation in independent factors (X_4 - to X_6) of 53.10% can explain the variations that occur in the dependent variable, namely the income of robusta coffee farmers, while 40.90% explained by other factors that were not included in the regression equation model.

+ruble 5.7 marysis of variance ractors that affect the farm meetine

-Mod lel Sum of Ðf Mean Square F Sig.
+Model Sum of Ðf Mean Square F Sig.

 Squares

-Regression 74232.64 6 12372.106 19.338 0.000b
+Regression 74232.64 6 12372.106 19.338 0.000 +

 4 Residual 58219.81 91 639.778

 Total 132452.45 97